Diary of Second Lieutenant Harold Gordon Cornell- 1916-1917- Part 4

 got worse, I stopped playing.
 Sat down

-on the ground but grow worse instead
+on the ground but grew worse instead

-of [[better?]] & after about 10 minutes I got
+of better & after about 10 minutes I got

 up to walk back to the hut.
 Next